Hosain7/ArcadeGame/README.md

 ## Controles

-Users move the character by using  up/right/left/down arrow keys on the keyboard.
+Users move the character by using  up/right/left/down arrow keys on the keyboard.# Arcade-Game